sokenny/cabify/README.md

 Markup was broken down into components using **modular/atomic design principles**.
 Components made up of other components were placed under `/components/modules` while lower level primitives remain in `/components/elements`.
 Once the need to elaborate on more pages arises, it would be a good idea to have a `/components/layouts` containing the potential different layouts of the app.

-Styles were decoupled from the `globals.css` file and refactored in a pure way to each component (meaning you'll easily find what is altering the component style's under its related `Component.module.scss` file).
+**Styles were decoupled** from the `globals.css` file and refactored in a pure way to each component (meaning you'll easily find what is altering the component's styles under its corresponging `Component.module.scss` file).

 Only the basic stylings considered were kept in `globals.css` to provide the general style rules we won't be opting out of.

 The BEM convention may seem dismissed at a first glance.
-This is because we are now working with css modules where each class is already scoped to its corresponding component.
+This is because we are now working with css modules where **each class is already scoped to its corresponding component**.
 We do not need to prefix each class by specifying its block.
 The css compiling process will take care of this for us.

-So from our source code we do not prefix our classes in the BEM manner, to avoid redundancy: <br/><br/>
+Hence we do not prefix our classes from our source code in the BEM manner, to avoid redundancy: <br/><br/>
 (class inside `ProductRow` component): `styles.image`<br/><br/>
 However the final result in the browser does follow a BEM pattern: `ProductRow_image__[random_id]`